jlikesplants/cool_products_app/README.md

 To improve performance when inserting the record, Cool Products brings in the gem [activerecord-import](https://github.com/zdennis/activerecord-import).
 Instead of processing an insert for each new row in the CSV, I've used activerecord-import's strategy of batch inserts- building an array of new db objects, then running just one insert for the batch.
 In testing this app, I found that activerecord-import inserted the new seeds almost 2.5x faster than built in Active Record methods.

+One downside to using activerecord-import with SQLite3 is that batch validation is not supported.
+For the purposes of seeding, I've checked that products and advertiser names are not duplicated before creating new Product and advertiser objects to pass to the import batch.

-Tests can be run with `rails test`.
+Tests can be run with `rake test`.

 ## Full-stack Developer Assignment
 **Frontend**